 6. IDENTIFICATION OF BARRIERS, OPPORTUNITIES, & STRATEGIES

 The following is a list of barriers, opportunities, and strategies discussed in previous Gila-Pinal Rides Committee meetings.
+Additional items identified have been added as part of the 2018 update and are italicized below.

 Barriers: